tweag/python-monorepo-example/2019-06-15-cpp-considered-harmful.md

 `Proxy`.
 Unlike in our previous example, Option 2 is not available: there is no way to change the code in such a way that it compiles with *both* singletons-2.1 and singletons-2.2.
-Option 4 doesn't look terribly appealing on first blush because [Don't Repeat Yourself (DRY)][dry].
+Option 4 doesn't look terribly appealing at first blush because [Don't Repeat Yourself (DRY)][dry].

 The temptation is high to introduce conditional compilation